navapbc/labs-gen-ai-experiments/05-assistive-chatbot/README.md

 This application runs the chatbot API for other applications to make requests to the chatbot.

 1. Run `./chatbot_api.py`
-1. Open a browser to the `/query` endpoint followed by a question, such as `http://localhost:8001/query/tell me a joke`
+1. Test a query: `curl -X POST "http://localhost:8001/query" -d 'message="tell me a joke"'`

 ## Development Notes